 - Designated institutional official of Mayo Clinic School of Graduate Medical Education

 Additionally, our faculty members:

 - Are experts in leveraging clinical informatics to improve patient safety

 - Are leaders in the use of simulation to enhance the delivery of medical care

-- Direct an elective fourth-year clerkship in anesthesiology, a mandatory third-year clerkship, and a selective in anesthesiology for first- and second-year Mayo Medical School students
+- Direct an elective fourth-year clerkship in anesthesiology, a mandatory third-year clerkship, and a selective in anesthesiology for first- and second-year Mayo Clinic School of Medicine students

 - Conduct cutting-edge clinical and basic science research